Royal Coda (album)

-Royal Coda is the eponymous debut full-length studio album by American post-hardcore band Royal Coda, released on April 27, 2018, on Blue Swan Records.
+Royal Coda is the debut full-length studio album by American post-hardcore band Royal Coda, released on April 27, 2018, on Blue Swan Records.
 The album was produced by Dominic Nastasi and Mike Watts.
 It is the only release to feature the original trio of lead vocalist Kurt Travis, guitarist Sergio Medina, and drummer Joseph Arrington before guitarist Will Swan joined the three musicians the following year.

 The album was supported by three singles; "Anything to Save", "Cut Me Under", and "Breathe Correct".
 The band toured to promote the record, including two headlining tours in 2018 and 2019, a performance at SwanFest, and supporting Tilian Pearson and Hail the Sun on their respective tours.

 Background and recording

 Royal Coda was first founded by musician Sergio Medina in 2017 after wanting to form a rock musical project which would ideally include various different musicians, guitarists, and vocalists.
 The band officially announced its formation on January 28, 2018 also revealing that the group had signed a recording contract with independent label Blue Swan Records.
 Consisting of former Stolas guitarist Sergio Medina, former A Lot Like Birds drummer Joseph Arrington, and former A Lot Like Birds and Dance Gavin Dance vocalist Kurt Travis, the three-piece began recording material for their debut studio album.

 The following day after announcing their inception, Royal Coda confirmed via Twitter that they had finished tracking their debut studio album.
 The band wrote and recorded the album at VuDu Recording Studios in Port Jefferson, New York with producers Dominic Nastasi and Mike Watts.